bedantadey17/bedantadey17/README.md

 ## 🚀 About Me
-I'm a student who is pursuing medical science as well as is a hobbyist programmer.
+I'm a student who is willing to pursue engineering as well as is a hobbyist programmer.

 ## 🔗 Links